rxxamine/REAPER-GRABBER/README.md

 ## 💎 Support the Project

-If you find REAPER useful, help keep the engine running.
-Every contribution goes toward v2 development.
+Help keep the engine running and support future updates.

 | Asset | Wallet Address |
 | :--- | :--- |